sukuncheng/job_submit_panel/note.md

 # knowledges
 divergence of the Kalman filter: if the ensemble collapses, the Kalman gain tends to zero and the assimilation system behaves as one – expensive – free run.

+# 6-9
+Due to structure change in nextsim, the wind perturbation interface needs to be adjusted accordingly.
+THe main issue is the change of wind input mesh size.
+In the latest version, the procedure is
+  1. read in the raw wind field
+  2. truncate or interpolate into a subdomain
+  3. split the sbudomain with mutiple processors
+  4. create perturbations of the raw wind field domain by the root processor
+  5. save perturbations to file for backup and read in again by the root processor.
+  6. broadcast perturbations to all processors by the root processor.
+   The error occurs at step 6 while the underlying reason is due to step2.
+(I guess step2 was after step 6 in the previous version)
+ToDO: 1. change step 5 to online data transfer with save/read on at the end/beginning of simulations.
+      2. retrieve subdomain charged by each processor by index, to apply the correct perturbation

+# 2-9
+In externaldata.cpp The size of matrix of wind velocity is M_full*N_full=1803600, but after iterator>273600, either u or v components of the velocity becomes zeros, very large, which implies only the first 273600 values are useful.

+# 31-8
+compiled nextsim program crashed in wind perturbation part.
+Try to location the error in code

+*** Error in `/cluster/work/jobs/736388/bin/nextsim.exec': corrupted double-linked list: 0x00000000048ae7b0 ***
+*** Error in `/cluster/work/jobs/736388/bin/nextsim.exec': malloc(): memory corruption: 0x000000000224f400 ***
+The errors are actived at by code in externaldata.cpp: boost::mpi::broadcast(M_comm, & M_dataset->variables[ii].loaded_data[jj][0], MN_full, 0);

+# 28-8
+writing work about experiment plan, literature reivew, etc

+# 27-8
+fixed errors in loading compilers.
+Merged enkf branch with develop branch again. new errors in submitting jobs. root files are copied to job path.
+It needs to solve now.

 # 24-8
 Encountered failed cases are all due to hitting the wall time after a long stuck time.
 In those cases, output information in nextsim.log file stoped at 96%.
 The reason is unknown.